ShakthidharV/VITAL-ML-Model/README.md

 - RandomForest: n_estimators (e.g., 100 or 200), max_depth (optional), random_state set to `RANDOM_STATE`.
 - XGBoost: use default boosters with tuned learning_rate, n_estimators, max_depth; `random_state` seeded.
 - LogisticRegression: use `solver='lbfgs'` or `saga` with `max_iter` increased if needed; consider class_weight='balanced' for imbalanced data.

+Upon comparing the performance of the three classifiers, XGBoost consistently produced the most reliable results.
+While the Random Forest model showed comparatively weaker performance across metrics, Logistic Regression achieved a similar ROC–AUC value to XGBoost.
+However, XGBoost was ultimately selected for its ability to capture non-linear relationships, model complex feature interactions, handle class imbalance, and apply strong regularization to prevent overfitting.
+These properties make the XGBoost-based model more robust, interpretable, and biologically meaningful for disease classification and risk score computation.

 Training protocol
 -----------------